Atrial Fibrillation (AF)

 • Consider amiodarone in heart failure / left ventricular impairment

-Consider pill in the pocket / no drug treatment if infrequent paroxysms and few symptoms OR induced by known precipitants
+Consider pill in the pocket / no drug treatment if infrequent paroxysms and few symptoms or induced by known precipitants

 Cardiac catheterisation interventions Left atrial ablation (pulmonary vein isolation)